LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 GEGL Effects comes with two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as  in stand alone mode they can be fused with Gimp blend modes and give off more settings.

-Future versions of GEGL Effects may be able to use changable blend modes for Inner Glow, Bevel  and more but right now it would be extremely difficult based on what I know about making third party GEGL filters.
+Instructions - If you choose not to use prebuilt binaries.

-Instructions - IF YOU CHOOSE NOT TO USE PRECOMPILED LINUX BINARIES OR SOMEONE ELSES BINARIES FOR WINDOWS You must manually compile innerglow, bevel and effects and put the .so/dll files in gegl-0.4/plug-ins.
+You must manually compile innerglow, bevel and effects and put the .so/dll files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.

 Once you get done compiling each operation go to its build direcory and get the